inantigua/offlineOLC/_team/Pomona.md

 ---
-title: "Pomona Court."
+title: "Pomona Court for only $85.00.."
 date: 2018-11-19T10:47:58+10:00
 image: "images/illustrations/85.svg"
-jobtitle: "We service Pomona Court"
+jobtitle: "We service City of Pomona Courthouse."
 promoted: true
 weight: 1
 ---

-Pomona Court
+City of Pomona Courthouse.